 It’s the most wonderful time of the year!
 Right?
 Well, it can be a bit more complicated for someone with a Product Marketing mind.
 Especially when it comes to holiday advertising.
 One minute you are enjoying your eggnog, as Chevy Chase blows the power in the neighborhood (it never gets old).
 The next you find yourself cringing, as yet another ad comes on that completely misses the mark.
 You are not alone.
-So we wanted to dig a little deeper into how being a Product Marketer affects how you see the holidays.
+So we wanted to dig a little deeper into how product marketers see the holidays.

 Product marketers have a unique perspective of the world.
 They are the master translators in an organization.
 They help Product-minded teams communicate the big “why” behind what they have created.
 And, they help sales teams understand the process behind what they are selling.
 As such, they tend to see life outside of work through their product marketing lens.
 Product Marketers are always thinking about communicating a vision, making it a bit painful to watch ads that simply list features and pricing.